Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Illustrations on empirical data

 Figure~\ref{fig:exp-words-marginal} shows the conformal intervals produced by Algorithm~\ref{alg:conformal-sketch-frequency} using adaptive scores achieve the desired 95\% marginal coverage and tend to have the shortest width.
 By contrast, the Bayesian intervals are not valid unless the hashes are very wide.
 Here, the conformal approach enjoys a larger improvement in performance compared to the other approaches because these data can be compressed efficiently due to the weaker power-law tail behavior of the frequency distribution of English 2-grams; see Figure~\ref{fig:exp-data-freq}.
-Figures~\ref{fig:exp-words-conditional}--\ref{fig:exp-words-estimation} and Tables~\ref{tab:data-w50000}--\ref{tab:data-w5000} report additional results along the lines of those in the previous section, including empirical evidence of valid frequency-conditional coverage.
+Further, Figures~\ref{fig:exp-words-conditional}--\ref{fig:exp-words-estimation} and Tables~\ref{tab:data-w50000}--\ref{tab:data-w5000} report additional results along the lines of those in the previous section, including empirical evidence of valid frequency-conditional coverage and a comparison of the performances of different linear and non-linear sketches.

-Figure~\ref{fig:exp-words-unique} shows the confidence intervals reported in Figure~\ref{fig:exp-words-marginal} approximately remain valid even if their average coverage is evaluated with respect to unique queries only; of course, this is not guaranteed in general.
-Figure~\ref{fig:exp-words-unique-M} illustrates the performance of Algorithm~\ref{alg:conformal-sketch-unique}, showing that valid inference for unique queries can be achieved with a wide range of the parameter $M'$, despite the more pessimistic worst-case predictions of Theorem~\ref{eq:coverage-unique-robust}.
+Figure~\ref{fig:exp-words-unique} shows the confidence intervals reported in Figure~\ref{fig:exp-words-marginal} approximately remain valid even if their average coverage is evaluated with respect to distinct queries only; of course, this is not guaranteed in general.
+Figure~\ref{fig:exp-words-unique-M} illustrates the performance of Algorithm~\ref{alg:conformal-sketch-unique}, showing that valid inference for distinct queries can be achieved with a wide range of the parameter $M'$, despite the more pessimistic worst-case predictions of Theorem~\ref{eq:coverage-unique-robust}.
 Finally, Figure~\ref{fig:exp-words-unique-M-shift} investigates the robustness of the alternative types of conformal intervals output by Algorithms~\ref{alg:conformal-sketch} and~\ref{alg:conformal-sketch-unique} to distribution shifts in the test queries, similarly to Figure~\ref{fig:exp-zipf-unique-M-shift}.